Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Main Theoretical Results

 \subsection{Linear convergence}

-In this section, we leverage the results from the previous section on the error of Hessian and Hessian inverse approximation for DFP and BFGS methods, respectively, to show that if the initial point is sufficiently close to the optimal solution and the initial Hessian approximation matrix is close enough to the Hessian at the optimal solution, then the iterates converge at least linearly to the optimal solution.
+In this section, we leverage the results from the previous section on the error of Hessian approximation to show that if the initial iterate is sufficiently close to the optimal solution and the initial Hessian approximation matrix is close to the Hessian at the optimal solution, the iterates of BFGS and DFP converge at least linearly to the optimal solution.
 Moreover, the Hessian approximation matrices always stay close to the Hessian at the optimal solution and the norms of Hessian approximation matrix and its inverse are always bounded above.
-These results are essential in proving non-asymptotic superlinear convergence rate of the considered quasi-Newton methods.
+These results are essential in proving our non-asymptotic superlinear convergence results.